 Bi-partisan Support and Action

-Much of this growth has been seeded by California’s legislative body and the creation of their Renewables Portfolio Standard (RPS), a state-level mandate on utilities to incorporate a specific level of renewable energy over time.
+Much of the growth of renewable energy has been seeded by California’s legislative body and the creation of their Renewables Portfolio Standard (RPS), a state-level mandate on utilities to incorporate a specific level of renewable energy over time.
 It’s a top-down push, and has been instrumental in moving everything forward.

 Aggressive from the start, California’s RPS program (highlighted previously on this blog) has repeatedly accelerated its requirements since inception, with the ultimate goal of reducing greenhouse gas emissions enough to limit global warming.
 Established in 2002 with Senate Bill 1078, the mandate required utilities to draw 20% of their electricity from renewable sources by the year 2017.
 And with that directive, the state support and push for the transition had begun.